nfoster1492/ClassMateBot-1/docs/Project3Changes.md

 ## Profanity filter changes

-Previously, upon detecting profanity, the bot would delete the original message and replace it with "{User} says: \**" for all to see, thereby preventing users without admin priviledges from deleting or editing their messages.
+Previously, upon detecting profanity, the bot would delete the original message and replace it with "{User} says: \**" for all to see, thereby preventing users without admin privileges from deleting or editing their messages.

 Due to a bug, the censor did not function properly.
 Instead of single words being censored, the entire message would be replaced.